GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -b, --build-image=[]: Only build artifacts with image names that contain the given substring.
 Default is to build sources for all artifacts
-      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cfg=[]: Filter Skaffold configs to only the provided values -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster
+      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster